Regional Landscape & Conservation Planning Projects

 The focus of this project was on developing and prioritizing adaptation strategies in response to sea-level rise, in collaboration with local, regional, and state experts, for the small coastal community of Cedar Key.
 The project built upon previous work conducted at the county scale by University of Florida staff.
 While adaptation planning initiatives often focus on one concern or discipline, this project sought to integrate strategies from four perspectives: urban design, hazard mitigation, environmental planning, and socio-cultural-economic development.

 Center staff were involved by providing a basic analysis of potential conservation impacts, priorities, and adaptation strategies at the landscape, natural community, species, and water resource levels.
-Additional information on this project can be found at http://changinglevycoast.org/.
+Additional information on this project can be found at https://changinglevycoast.org/

 Dynamic Reserve Design in the Face of Climate Change and Urbanization